-All of the standard activities that need to be performed using an EBO are brought together under an entity service.
+All of the standard activities that must be performed using an EBO are brought under an entity service.
 Hence, every EBO has a corresponding EBS, which has definitions for performing standard activities such as Create, Update, Delete, Query, and so on.
 Sample EBSs include Customer, Party, Item, Sales Order, and Installed Asset.